-“A ‘normal’ interval between your menstrual cycle, or period, is 24 to 35 days between the first day of one period and the first day of the next,” Dr. Hansen says.
-“Some people have the same interval every month, and for others, it varies from month to month.
-The average menstrual cycle is 28 days with the average length of bleeding usually from five to seven days.”
+“A ‘normal’ interval between your menstrual cycle, or period, is 24 to 35 days from the first day of one period and the first day of the next,” Dr. Hansen says.
+“Some people have the same interval every month, and for others, it varies.
+The average cycle is 28 days with the average length of bleeding usually five to seven days.”

 - Stress.
 Stress hormones keep the ovaries from ovulating, thereby delaying the period.

 - Weight Change.
 Quick weight loss or gain can delay ovulation, changing the interval between periods.

 - Medications.
 Certain medicine can interfere with the ovulation process and delay the menstrual cycle.